 The development of microkinetic models can greatly facilitate and accelerate catalyst design efforts via reaction mechanism elucidation and catalyst performance assessment.
 The current project will further build upon a previously developed, thermodynamically consistent, microkinetic model for this reaction .
 The model considers a comprehensive set of surface pathways and has already been successfully applied to elucidate reactants activation and conversion surface pathways over Ni and Rh catalysts.

-Further extensions planned to be addressed within the framework of the current project relate to explicitly accounting for support effects on steam activation and validating the model over simulated biogas steam reforming experiments.
+Further extensions planned to be addressed within the framework of the current project relate to explicitly accounting for support effects on steam activation, accounting for kinetic isotope effects observed during temperature programmed experiments where deuterated methane (CD4) was fed instead of CH4, and validating the model over simulated biogas steam reforming experiments.
 Ultimately, application of the model for the optimal design of a low temperature membrane steam reformer under realistic conditions is targeted.

-The successful candidate should have (or expect to achieve) a minimum of a UK Honours degree at 2.1 or above (or equivalent) in chemical engineering or related discipline.
+Candidates should have (or expect to achieve) a UK honours degree at 2.1 or above (or equivalent) in Chemical Engineering or related discipline along with:

 Informal inquiries can be made to Dr P Kechagiopoulos ([email protected]